Tope or School Shark by Dick Marquand

 Galeorhinus galeus (formerly G. australis)

 Also called School Shark.
 Tope fillets are sold in shops as white fish or flake.

 Tope grow much bigger than spiny dogfish.
 Large specimens can reach two metres in length and weigh as much as 35 kg.
-The easiest way to distinguish this shark from the similar looking smoothhound is that the tope is able to close its eye with a membrane which moves over the eye from the bottom like an eyelid.
+The easiest way to distinguish this shark from the similar-looking smoothhound is that the tope is able to close its eye with a membrane that moves over the eye from the bottom like an eyelid.
 Dogfish, like almost all bony fishes, cannot close their eyes!